 Marty Moss-Coane looks at all sides of the decision and how it is influencing the 2012 presidential campaign with SALLY STEENLAND of the Center for American Progress and author MICHAEL SEAN WINTERS, who writes for The National Catholic Reporter.

 This week my father and I went on retreat to rest and refresh our souls this weekend.
 It was my second time and I invited my father to come along this time.
 Our retreat group’s focus is on building spiritual lives of men, esp. fathers and sons.
 My father and I thoroughly enjoyed our experience together of taking time to stop, look, and listen.
-To give you a good sense of what we try to stop, look, and listen to, see the “Imperatives of Jesus” from the Handbook of Spiritual Exercises.
+To give you a good sense of what we try to stop, look, and listen to see the “Imperatives of Jesus” from the Handbook of Spiritual Exercises.
 They are good questions to consider.

+Finishing up a late night with a good book on Catholic apologetics.
 Faith and reason are interdependent.
 One of the great secrets of the universe is that reason leans on faith every but as faith leans on reason.
 Rightly did St. Augustine say, “I believe that I may understand.”
 It’s not that people who lack …